Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: and Non-Leptonic and Semi-Leptonic Decays

 \subsubsection{NNLO Corrections to Inclusive $B\to X_c l\nu$ Decays}

-First BLM-NNLO corrections to the rate have been obtained in \cite{SL8} and in particular in \cite{SL9}.
-The BLM-$\ord(\alpha_s^2 \beta_0)$ corrections to lepton spectrum can be found in \cite{SL10} and to to triple differential distributions in \cite{SL7}.
+First BLM-NNLO corrections to the rate have been obtained in \cite{Luke:1994yc} and in particular in \cite{Ball:1995wa}.
+The BLM-$\ord(\alpha_s^2 \beta_0)$ corrections to the lepton spectrum can be found in \cite{Gremm:1996gg} and to triple differential distributions in \cite{Aquila:2005hq}.

-Next non-BLM two-loop corrections (analytic, zero cut) have been obtained in \cite{SL12} and in the numerical form but with realistic cuts in \cite{SL13}.
-Finally complete two-loop corrections at specific kinematic points (zero recoil, which is important for the determination of $\vcb$ from $B\to D^{(*)} l \nu$) can be found in \cite{SL14}.
+Next non-BLM two-loop corrections (analytic, zero cut) have been obtained in \cite{Pak:2008qt} and in numerical form but with realistic cuts in \cite{Melnikov:2008qs,Biswas:2009rb}.
+Finally complete two-loop corrections at specific kinematic points (zero recoil, which is important for the determination of $\vcb$ from $B\to D^{(*)} l \nu$) can be found in \cite{Czarnecki:1998kt,Czarnecki:1997hc,Czarnecki:1997cf,Czarnecki:1996gu}.

+In the last decade and in particular recently the following advances have been made in this field\footnote{I thank Paolo Gambino for constructing the following two paragraphs.}.

+Several results are now available at NNNLO or $\ord(\alpha_s^3)$.
+After the pioneering work in \cite{Archambault:2004zs} for the zero-recoil limit with $m_b=m_c$, we now have the total rate \cite{Fael:2020tow} and some of the moments without cuts \cite{Fael:2022frj}, in an expansion around $m_b=m_c$, which converges well at the physical point. {More recently, three-loop corrections to the muon and heavy quark decay rates have been computed in \cite{Czakon:2021ybq} confirming part of the results of \cite{Fael:2020tow}.} The calculation of the rate, together with the corresponding relations between on-shell and kinetic scheme parameters \cite{Fael:2020iea}, has allowed for an important reduction of the uncertainty in the determination of $|V_{cb}|$ from inclusive semileptonic $B$ decays, now at the 1.2\% level \cite{Bordone:2021oof}.

+At this level of precision, perturbative corrections to the Wilson coefficients of power suppressed operators become important.
+The complete $\ord(\alpha_s)$ corrections to the $1/m_b^2$ corrections have been computed in \cite{Alberti:2012dn,Alberti:2013kxa} (total rate in \cite{Mannel:2015jka} as well), and also the dominant $\ord(\alpha_s/m_b^3)$ contributions to the total rate and $q^2$ moments are known \cite{Mannel:2019qel}.
+In the case of inclusive radiative decays the $\ord(\alpha_s/m_b^2)$ have been computed in \cite{Ewerth:2009yr}.